dechristopher/vim-classes/README.md

 Vim training class notes
 ===========

-Class notes from the Vim classes I taught at BuffaloLab.
+Class notes from the Vim classes taught at BuffaloLab.

 Class 1 has no video as it was just showing people how to install Vim.